FrankSzn/course-info/lab4.md

 offline until you run `git pull` or `git push`.
 This is a great feature.

 The bad thing is that you may forget to `git push` your changes.
 This is why we strongly, **strongly** suggest that you check GitHub to be sure that what you want us to see matches up with what you expect.

-The criteria for your lab being submitted on time is that your code must be **tagged** and
-**pushed** by the date and time.
-This means that if one of the TAs or the instructor were to open up GitHub, they would be able to see your solutions on the GitHub web page.

 Just because your code has been commited on your local machine does not mean that it has been **submitted**; it needs to be on GitHub.